 - Over a billion dollars in compensation recovered from insurance companies and corporations

 - Our legal team has over 175 years of collective experience

 - We know how insurance companies operate

 - There are no fees unless we win

 Contact us today to begin your journey to compensation.
 Call us at (303) 647-9990 to get started.

 State law requires insurers to treat policyholders fairly.
 As part of this legal obligation, insurers must act in good faith when handling your claim, whether it arises from a car accident, homeowner’s insurance claim, or any other matter for which you purchased insurance coverage.
 These claims are common when insurers fail to pay homeowners following natural disasters, including severe storms, earthquakes, mudslides, and other severe weather incidents.

 There are many ways an insurance provider can act in bath faith, including:

-For the past 13 years, Denver Trial Lawyers has been dedicated to protecting the rights of the injured and the wronged, especially during their fight for full and fair compensation from insurance companies who too often place profits over people.
+For the past 13 years, the personal injury lawyers at Denver Trial Lawyers ® has been dedicated to protecting the rights of the injured and the wronged, especially during their fight for full and fair compensation from insurance companies who too often place profits over people.
 We understand how insurance companies operate, and we know when they fail to act in good faith.